boto/boto3/README.rst

 Running Tests
 ~~~~~~~~~~~~~
 You can run tests in all supported Python versions using ``tox``.
 By default,
-it will run all of the unit tests, but you can also specify your own
+it will run all of the unit and functional tests, but you can also specify your own
 ``nosetests`` options.
 Note that this requires that you have all supported
 versions of Python installed, otherwise you must pass ``-e`` or run the
 ``nosetests`` command directly: